CiscoDevNet/monitoring-as-code/ECS-Fargate/CloudFormation/README.md

 ![CloudFormation-Created](https://user-images.githubusercontent.com/23483887/101676729-771cba00-3a53-11eb-83e2-4150293adc32.png)

-## Create a Fargate Cluster and run a Task
+## Create a Fargate Cluster and Run a Task

 "Task definitions specify the container information for your application, such as how many containers are part of your task, what resources they will use, how they are linked together, and which host ports they will use." [learn more](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html)